ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

     For eCommerce stores, this event is not required but can be used in custom implementations.

-The event is sent when the end user stays on the page for a predefined period of time. it's then assumed that the user consumed the item (read an article or watched a video).
+The event is sent when the end user stays on the page for a predefined period of time.
+It's then assumed that the user consumed the item (read an article or watched a video).

 The URL has the following format: